How to recover accidentally deleted database data to the state just before it was deleted

 Once the full backup data has been deployed to all DBs, the SQL extracted from the binary logs will be applied to all DBs.

-If you normally run the recovery query only on the DB master, it will take even more time for the replication delay to converge, so we will set sql_log_bin = 0 and then run the query on all DBs at the same time.
+If you simply run the recovery query on the DB master, it will take even longer for the replication delay to resolve, so we will set sql_log_bin = 0 and then run the query on all DBs at the same time.

-Once all DB data has been copied, configure replication between the master and slave.
+Once all DB data has been copied, set up replication between the master and slave.

-The DB has now been restored to the state it was in just before the specified query was executed.
+The database has now been restored to the state it was in just before the specified query was executed.

 Conclusion

-I think restoring backup data will be an operation that occurs once every few years, if that.
+I think restoring from backup data will be an operation that occurs once every few years, if at all.

-We recommend that you document your recovery methods and practice implementing them on a regular basis so that you can remain calm when an emergency occurs.
+We recommend that you document and practice recovery methods on a regular basis so that you can operate calmly in the event of an emergency.